 In our first taxable year ended December 31, 2004, we had approximately \$2.3 million of non-REIT earnings and profits.
 In order to qualify as a REIT, we may not have, at the end of any taxable year, any undistributed earnings and profits accumulated in any non-REIT taxable year.
 We therefore intend to distribute these earnings and profits, which we currently estimate will be approximately \$2.3 million, to eliminate any 2004 non-REIT earnings and profits, regardless of our 2005 REIT taxable income.
 To the extent necessary, we will declare a special distribution of any undistributed non-REIT earnings and profits in the last quarter of 2005 and pay such distribution before the close of 2005.
-Moreover, we intend to distribute (and avoid tax on) our 2005 REIT taxable income.
+Moreover, we intend to distribute (and avoid tax on) our 2005 REIT taxable income

 We paid a distribution of \$0.0326 per share on June 28, 2005 to our stockholders of record as of June 17, 2005.
-Additionally, we intend to pay a full quarterly distribution of \$0.1725 per share to our stockholders of record at the end of the third quarter of 2005.
+Additionally, we will pay a full quarterly distribution of \$0.1725 per share to our stockholders of record as of September 9, 2005.
+The third quarter dividend will be paid on September 27, 2005.
 Starting on June 1, 2005, these two distributions represent, on an annualized basis, \$0.69 per share.
-We expect that approximately 25.0% of our estimated initial annual distribution will represent a return of capital and that such initial annual distribution will represent 104.1% of our estimated cash available for distribution for the twelve month period ending June 16, 2006.
+We expect that approximately 25.0% of our estimated initial annual distribution will represent a return of capital and that such initial annual distribution will represent 100.8% of our estimated cash available for distribution for the twelve month period ending June 16, 2006.
 To the extent our initial annual distribution is in excess of 100% of our estimated cash available for distribution, we will use existing cash to fund such shortfall.
 We do not intend to borrow funds to fund any such shortfall.